-I teach pretty much anything but, most recently, digital and public rhetoric and writing in the English department at The University of Tennessee—Chattanooga and am currently serving as the Director of English Graduate Studies.
-I have previously held positions as the Director of Rhetoric Across the Curriculum and Co-Director of the Learning Commons at Quest University Canada as well as Assistant Professor of English at St. John Fisher College in Rochester, NY, where I was the Co-Director of the major in Digital Cultures & Technologies.
+I teach pretty much anything but, most recently, digital and public rhetoric and writing in the English department at The University of Tennessee—Chattanooga.
+I am currently serving as the Director of English Graduate Studies and have previously held positions as the Director of Rhetoric Across the Curriculum and Co-Director of the Learning Commons at Quest University Canada as well as Assistant Professor of English at St. John Fisher College in Rochester, NY, where I was the Co-Director of the major in Digital Cultures & Technologies.

 My research interests include community writing, collaborative writing, new media, fan studies, and authorship and audience.
 My work has appeared in Literacy and Composition Studies, Computers & Composition, Computers and Composition Online, KAIROS, and LORE.

 Among other jobs, a couple of the more interesting ones include working on an Alaskan fishing boat and as a Persian-Farsi military intelligence “voice and signal communications interceptor and analyst” in the U.S. Army.

 In addition to my studies at UW-Madison, I was also a student at Northern Michigan University (BFA 96; BS,02; MA, 04), where I studied Art and Design (drawing; painting; graphic design; film and digital video production) and English (creative writing and composition) and spent a lot of time on the trails of the U.P. and along the shores of Lake Superior XC skiing, mountain biking and hiking.
 These days, I spend almost all my weekends renovating a home and gardening and landscaping with my wife, Kendra.
 Playing with our two dogs is must because they won’t leave us alone!